-Offered spring.
-Prereq., PTRM 210, or consent of instructor.
+Offered autumn.
+Prereq., WRIT 101 or equivalent, one intermediate writing course and PTRM 210, or consent of instructor.
 Theories and conceptual models are applied to analyzing relationships between the integration of planning theories to sustainability concepts.
 Gen Ed Attributes: Writing Course-Advanced

-PTRM 482 - Wilderness & Protctd Area Mgt.
+PTRM 482 - Wilderness & Protected Area Management.
 3 Credits.

-Offered spring.
-Prereq., PTRM 217S, or consent of instructor.
+Offered autumn.
+Prereq., WRIT 101 or equivalent, one intermediate writing course and PTRM 217S, or consent of instructor.
 Examination of the origin, evolution, and application of the park concept on state, federal, and international levels.
 Evaluation of legislation, philosophy, and policy leading to consideration of goals, objectives, and strategies for wilderness and protected area management.
 Gen Ed Attributes: Writing Course-Advanced